 Annexation into an incorporated entity can help streamline the production of higher density housing where there are often fewer infrastructure constraints.
-The failure of the County and City of Ukiah to execute a tax-sharing agreement necessary to pursue annexation of the undeveloped "Brush Street Triangle" area is one instance where this constraint has been exhibited.
+Without a tax-sharing agreement necessary to pursue annexation, the undeveloped "Brush Street Triangle" area exhibits this infrastructure development constraint.
 Similarly, while discussed, no 'Tax Sharing Agreement' between the County and the City of Willits or the City of Fort Bragg has been struck.